ultravioletrs/cocos-docs/README.md

 # Cocos Docs

 This repo collects the collaborative work on Cocos AI documentation.
-Official documentation is hosted at [Cocos Docs page][docs].
+Official documentation is hosted at [Cocos Docs page](https://docs.cocos.ultraviolet.rs).

 Documentation is auto-generated from Markdown files in this repo.